porthd/timer/Documentation/ReadMe.md

 ### Predefined Timer - Overview

-* CalendarDateRelTimer - (In preparation) Most religious, historical, political, economic or other holidays are fixed on a date in a calendar.
+* (not realized 12.2.1) ~~CalendarDateRelTimer - (In preparation) Most
+  religious, historical, political, economic or other holidays are fixed on a date in a calendar.
 The powerful want to avoid mentally overwhelming the common people (so that every Dölmer also appreciates the festival at the right time).
 In the course of human history, many different calendar systems have been developed and there are many regionally different important festivals.
   The timer wants to take this variability into account by allowing the consideration of different calendar systems.
   (Example 5760 minutes (=2 days) after Ramadan (1.9.; Islamic calendar) for 720
   minutes (=6 hours)).
 At the same time, this timer can also be used to output lists of appointments.
-The workflow is supported to define the appointment lists - i.e. public holiday list as well as timer definitions in an Excel table and to provide the timer with the list as a CSV file.
+The workflow is supported to define the appointment lists - i.e. public holiday list as well as timer definitions in an Excel table and to provide the timer with the list as a CSV file.~~ _(use HolidayTimer instead)_
 * DailyTimer - Daily recurring active times for a few minutes (daily from 10:00 a.m. for 120 minutes)
 * DatePeriodTimer - Active times recurring periodically for a few minutes